Chapter 3 : Picture of You

 Work is tedious, as always.
-The morning of the day of my lunch with Alice seems to be going extra slowly.
-I could swear I had done at least half an hour of fact checking before I look up and realise just five minutes have passed.
-My boss, Neil, has given us all the afternoon off as this months issue is pretty much done.
+The morning before my lunch with Alice seems to be going extra slow.
+I could swear that I’d done at least half an hour’s work of fact checking before I look up and realise just five minutes have passed.
+My boss, Neil, has been uncharacteristically pleasant and gave us all the afternoon off as this month’s issue is pretty much done.

-At twelve on the dot, I stop writing mid sentence and pack away my things.
-It's a short walk to the cafe in Diagon Alley but I need to stop off at Gringotts and collect some Gold from my vault first.
-The queue is long, as always at lunchtime and I shift from foot to foot willing it to move faster.
-The goblin at the front is taking his sweet time.
-I see a familiar profile to my left apparently giving a tour—Tim Mullich, the guy that rejected moi for the curse breaker position.
+At twelve on the dot, I stop writing mid-sentence and pack away my things.
+It's a short walk to the café in Diagon Alley, but I need to stop off at Gringotts and collect some Galleons from my vault first.
+The queue is long, as it always is at lunchtime, and I shift from foot to foot willing it to move faster.
+The goblin at the front is taking his time.
+I see a familiar profile to my left apparently giving a tour—Tim Mullich, the guy that rejected yours truly for the curse breaker position.
 I feel my hand involuntarily clench around my wand.

-"...and these are the front desks, the goblins here process requests by the public - " it sounded like he was showing around a new employee, I crane my neck to see who they had picked over me, who was 'most qualified for the requirements of the opening", expecting to see some old warlock with years of banking experience.
-Instead, there was an attractive blonde woman, my stomach gave an almighty lurch.
-I knew this woman, I had seen her the night of the meeting, hand in hand with him.
+I caught a snippet of his conversation. "...and these are the front desks, the goblins here process requests by the public—It sounds like he’s showing around a new employee.
+I crane my neck to see who they picked over me, who was “most qualified for the requirements of the opening", expecting to see some old warlock with years of banking experience.
+Instead, there was an attractive blonde woman.
+My stomach gave an almighty lurch.
+I knew her, I had seen her the night of the meeting hand in hand with him.
 This was unbearable.
 I had been beaten by some airhead blonde waif, who probably didn't know a curse from a banana.

-Forgetting the Gold, I left for the Cafe I was meeting Alice at, feeling a knot in my stomach the entire walk through the busy highstreet.
-I am surprised, shocked, annoyed, to see Alice ensconced in a corner table with another most unwelcome lunch mate.
+Forgetting the Galleons, I left for the café I was meeting Alice at, feeling a knot in my stomach the entire walk through the busy high-street.
+I am surprised, shocked, annoyed to see Alice ensconced in a corner table with a most unwelcome lunch mate.
 After three years of nothing, why all at once?
-Sirius is leaning back in his seat at ease, his long legs stretched under the table.
-He smiles when he see's me, I can't say I reciprocate the gesture.
+Sirius is leaning back in his seat, at ease, his long legs stretched under the table.
+He smiles when he sees me, but I can't say I reciprocate the gesture.

 "Exactly, so why waste more time?
-Now sit down Evans before I make you".
-Normally, I would disobey an order like that on principle, but I am taken back by his serious tone.
-I sit down but didn't look at him, instead I focuss on Alice's wary expression as she gets up to leave, traitor.
-I twist a napkin subconnsciously in my hands.
-He had changed since I had known him, I was surprised he was making an effort with me after so many years.
-It was touching.
-An uncomfortable silence fell.
+Now sit down, Evans, before I make you".
+Normally, I would disobey an order like that on principle, but I am taken aback by his serious tone.
+I sit down but don’t look at him; instead I focus on Alice's wary expression as she gets up to leave, traitor.
+I twist a napkin subconsciously in my hands.
+He’s changed since I knew him.
+I’m surprised he’s making an effort with me after so many years.
+It’s touching.
+An uncomfortable silence falls.
 I pour us both tea.

-"Since when do you call me Evans?"
-I ask partly to break the tension, partly because it bothers me.
+"Since when do you call me Evans,” I ask suddenly, partly to break the tension, partly because it bothers me.

-"I don't blame you, I understand it's difficult, after everything that's happened..." he trails off as I face forward sharply.
+"I don't blame you, I understand it's difficult, after everything that's happened..."
+He trails off as I look away sharply.

-"If you prefer", he concedes, although it looks as though he wants to discuss the past, something I am completely uninterested in.
+"If you prefer,” he concedes, although it looks as though he wants to discuss the past.
+This is something I am completely uninterested in.

 "So what's new with you?"
-I ask curiously and to change the subject.
+I ask curiously to change the subject.

 "Oh yeah?"
 I take a gulp of tea.

-Sirius looks uncomfortable, unusual for him and it tells me the answer to my question is not one I want to hear.
+Sirius looks uncomfortable, which is unusual for him, and it tells me the answer to my question is not one I want to hear.

-"It's... well, ...James is living there" he answers eventually, his careful choice of words doesn't escape me, "but the house belongs to Laurie" he admitted.
+"It's... well…James is living there," he answers eventually.
+His careful choice of words doesn't escape me.
+"But the house belongs to Isobel," he admits.
 So blondie has a name.
 He eyes me carefully as though I'm suddenly going to burst into tears.
 It's irritating.

 "Does he...love her?"